-Now that probiotic skincare is cluttering the inboxes of beauty editors, consumers, and department store shelves, I’m here to explain exactly what the skin microbiome is, why you need to know about, and how probiotic skincare really works.
+Now that probiotic skincare is cluttering the inboxes of beauty editors, consumers, and department store shelves, I’m here—along with top doctors and a product formulator—to help explain exactly what the skin microbiome is, why you need to know about, and how probiotic skincare really works.

 What are prebiotics, probiotics, and postbiotics?